Overview

 In Redpoint HQ, the ticket system is a way to manage and organize the communication with your customers all in one shared interface.
-Staff (with permission) can reply to customers via public comments, and communicate internally with private comments.
+Staff (with enabled permission) can reply to customers via public comments, and communicate internally with private comments.

-A ticket is created whenever a customer uses the Contact Us button in your customer portal OR when a customer takes action on a contract (freeze, thaw, cancel, terminate).
+A ticket is created whenever a customer uses the Contact Us button in your customer portal or when a customer takes action on a contract (freeze, thaw, cancel, terminate).

 Tickets are attached to your customer records, so your customer communication stays organized and accessible all within Redpoint.